Akhil-18/Prediction-of-Adult-Income-based-on-Census-Data/README.md

   1.Performed Logistic Regression on the model and calculated the performance metrics of the model and computed the scores
   2.Association Rules(For finding patters in the Dataset)
   3.K-Fold Cross Validation
   4.Applying CART algorithms to choose the best algorithm based on the metrics obtained.
+  5.Using ensemble learning implemented neural networks

 ## Evaluation